sovetskysoyuz/geocoder/docs/providers/Geocoder-ca.rst

 ===========

 Geocoder.ca - A Canadian and US location geocoder.
-Using Geocoder you can retrieve Geolytica's geocoded data from geocoderliqr.ca.
+Using Geocoder you can retrieve Geolytica's geocoded data from geocoder.ca.

 Geocoding
 ~~~~~~~~~